techstackmedia/react-front-to-back/README.md

 ## Usage

-In this section, you can provide detailed instructions on how to use the project.
-Explain how to run the application, navigate through its features, and provide code snippets if applicable.
-If your project requires any specific environment variables, configurations, or setup, include that information here.
+In this section, you will learn how to use dynamic values in JSX elements to display content based on variables, and how to create lists of elements using the `map` function.
+Understanding these concepts is crucial for building interactive and data-driven React applications.

 ### Public Folder